 We are taking specific precautions to keep our learners and staff safe.
 This includes measures such as limiting the number of people in certain rooms, increasing the frequency of cleaning and checking temperatures daily.
 For detail of the measures in place, read our risk assessment.

 Guidance around self-isolation

-If anyone experiences mild coronavirus/flu symptoms (a temperature of 37.8 degrees or above and/or a new persistent cough), the entire household should self-isolate for 14 days.
+If anyone experiences mild coronavirus/flu symptoms (a temperature of 37.8 degrees or above, a new persistent cough or a loss of/change in your normal taste or smell), the entire household should self-isolate for 14 days.
 This means that if anyone in your household shows mild symptoms, you should all stay at home and isolate.
 If this happens, please contact the school.